akarshankapoor7/Conversational-Q-A-Chatbot-with-history/README.md

-This Conversational Q&A Chatbot is a Generative AI project built using LangChain to enable intelligent, context-aware interactions.
+This Conversational Q&A Chatbot is a Generative AI project built using LangChain (with llama3-8b-8192 model) to enable intelligent, context-aware interactions.
 The chatbot retains memory of past exchanges, ensuring a seamless and coherent conversation flow.

 To incorporate chat history effectively, the project implements two approaches: